carlosreig/docker-lamp/README.md

   - The database server host is not 'localhost'.
 Use 'db' instead of 'localhost'.
   - The database user is 'root' and the password is '123'
+  - You can access to Mailhog in http://localhost:8025